Let’s talk about cookies. Peanut Butter Oatmeal Cookies to be exact!

 I mean I think it’s safe to say that I’ve pretty much covered the cookie realm.
-I love me a good chewy cookie.
+Gooey Crinkle Cookies.
+Molasses Cookies.
+Breakfast Cookies.
+Chocolate Chip Cookies.
+I love a good chewy cookie.
 Anything that’s slightly undercooked in the middle is the name of the game.
-Crispy on the outside, chewy on the inside.
-And now that the wedding is over, and I don’t have a wedding dress to squeeze into, I can eat cookies again!!
+Crispy on the outside, chewy on the inside – it’s my idea of perfection and these Peanut Butter Oatmeal Cookies fit the bill.

 - 1/2 cup butter, at room temperature